ADVERTISING

 Listener on four paws

-Eléva is no ordinary dog—she's a trained companion dog with a special mission: helping children discover love of reading Mira Eilenstein , who accompanies the storytimes, children read stories aloud to the calm and patient dog.
-Eléva listens attentively, doesn't interrupt, and doesn't judge—a huge advantage for children who are still unsure about learning to read.
+Eléva is no ordinary dog – she's a trained therapy dog with a special task: helping children discover joy of reading Mira Eilenstein , who leads the reading sessions, the children can read stories aloud to the calm and patient dog.
+Eléva listens attentively, doesn't interrupt, and doesn't judge – a great advantage for children who are still unsure about learning to read.

 Studies show that the presence of a dog reduces stress and concentration and motivation .
-Cortisol levels decrease, while the happiness hormone oxytocin increases—ideal conditions for breaking down reading blocks and boosting self-confidence .
+Cortisol levels decrease, while the happiness hormone oxytocin increases – ideal conditions for overcoming reading blocks and boosting self-confidence .

-In the approximately ten-minute sessions, children can practice in a pleasant environment without feeling like they're being watched.
-The "Reading Dog" project has already proven successful in Darmstadt – numerous children, including those from the Morneweg School , have discovered a new love of reading thanks to Eléva and Mira Eilenstein.
+In the approximately ten-minute sessions, children can practice in a pleasant environment without feeling observed.
+The "Reading Dog" project has already proven successful in Darmstadt – numerous children, including those from the Morneweg School , have rediscovered the joy of reading thanks to Eléva and Mira Eilenstein.

 There are still places available for both dates.
 Registration is via the city's website at: